Acupuncture reduces the need for oxytocin after waters break

 The main response variables were the duration of active labor, the amount of oxytocin given, and number of inductions.

-Duration of labor was significantly reduced (mean difference 1.7 h, p/0.03) and there was significant reduction in the need for oxytocin infusion to augment labor in the study group compared to the control group (odds ratio 2.0, p/0.018).
+Duration of labour was significantly reduced (mean difference 1.7 h, p/0.03) and there was significant reduction in the need for oxytocin infusion to augment labour in the study group compared to the control group (odds ratio 2.0, p/0.018).

 These findings remained significant also when multiple regression was performed, controlling for potentially confounding factors like parity, epidural analgesia, and birth weight.

-Acupuncture may be a good alternative or complement to pharmacological methods such as oxytocin in the effort to facilitate birth and provide normal delivery for women with prelabor rupture of membranes.
+Acupuncture may be a good alternative or complement to pharmacological methods such as oxytocin in the effort to facilitate birth and provide normal delivery for women with prelabour rupture of membranes.

 Gaudernack (2006) Acupuncture administered after spontaneous rupture of membranes at term significantly reduces the length of birth and use of oxytocin.
 A randomized controlled trial.
 Acta Obstetricia et Gynecologica; 85: 1348,1353.
 DOI: 10.1080/00016340600935839.